bugsnag/bugsnag-unity/README.md

 Installation & Setup
 --------------------

-Install the Bugsnag notifier from within the Asset Store [here]().
+1. Install the Bugsnag Unity notifier

+    The easiest way is to install directly from the [Unity Asset Store](TODO).

-Alternatively you can download the unitypackage file from within our [Github repository](https://github.com/bugsnag/bugsnag-unity/raw/master/bugsnag.unitypackage).
+    Alternatively you can download the `.unitypackage` file directly [here](https://github.com/bugsnag/bugsnag-unity/raw/master/bugsnag.unitypackage).
     Once the package has downloaded, double click it to import the Bugsnag notifier into your Unity project.

-Then select a GameObject within your first scene.
-This scene should be the first scene loaded when starting your game, i.e. the loading scene for example.
-With a GameObject selected, click "Add Component" within the inspector in the Unity editor.
-Then select Scripts and then Bugsnag from the dropdown.

-Finally you should configure your ApiKey by selecting the GameObject in the Unity editor and setting the ApiKey in the inspector.
+2. Create a new `GameObject` within your first/main scene by selecting `Create Empty` from the `GameObject` menu.
+Make sure to rename this game object to something like `Bugsnag`.

+3. With your new GameObject selected, add the Bugsnag component (Component Menu -> Scripts -> Bugsnag).

+4. Finally, configure your Bugsnag API Key in the component inspector.
+You can find your API key on your Bugsnag dashboard.

 iOS Specific Setup